 - Show or tell people what your goal is, then hustle to show them you mean it.

 I thought about what he said, then I called the coach and told him I wanted to play the next week.
 I went to practice and worked hard.
 I made sure the coach saw me.

 The next game started with me on the bench and my parents in their usual spot, waiting.
 I was pretty sure that my dad’s lesson hadn’t worked.
 But then, it happened.

-“Get a bat.”
 I’d heard him say that to other kids so often that I didn’t even look up.
 It wasn’t until the coach swatted me on the bill of my cap that I realized he was talking to me.
 I got a bat.
 I took a few practice swings.
-I looked over at my folks.
+I smiled at my folks.
 I had a uniform, and I was a baseball player.